frictionlessdata/frictionless-py/README.md

 3
 ```

 We use `median` to get an average of the column values and allow interval of 3 standard deviations.
-For our case median is `2.0` and standard deviation is `29.73` so all valid values should be inside `[-87.19, 91.19]` interval.
+For our case median is `2.0` and standard deviation is `29.73` so all valid values must be inside the `[-87.19, 91.19]` interval.

 ```python
 report = validate('data.csv', checks=[